-When the UK Government announced a national lockdown, the hearts of many small business owners, entrepreneurs and freelancers sank.
+When the UK Government announced a national lockdown, the hearts of many small business owners, entrepreneurs, and freelancers sank.
 Many of their jobs relied on face-to-face contact.
 From shop owners to dance teachers, video directors to dentists, was the only option to claim benefits?
 The bravest, most dynamic among them decided to fight for their livelihoods by upgrading their digital skills to keep afloat.
 We talk to four innovators for whom the Covid-19 epidemic has been all about adapting their businesses to a virtual world.

 In March, as shops and businesses closed their doors, our lives went online.
 Online sales hit a record high of 22.3% of all retail purchases while 40% of us increased our social media activity.
 It quickly became obvious that if face-to-face interaction was no longer possible, clients needed to be reached via the internet.
 This, however, is a tough task, especially when you’re no IT whizz.
-It demands digital skills—coding, website building, video production and social media marketing—and those skills needed to be learnt fast.
+It demands digital skills—coding, website building, video production, and social media marketing—and those skills needed to be learned fast.

 This was the kick I needed to get online

 For many businesses, plans for an online presence were always in the pipeline, but the Covid-19 crisis flung them into the limelight.
-This was true for Lisa Wilkinson, who owns The Elbowroom, a wellbeing hub.
+This was true for Lisa Wilkinson, who owns The Elbowroom, a well-being hub.
 “For at least a decade, I’ve been talking about going online but couldn’t find the time,” she said.
 “Pretty much five hours after the announcement, I used my connections in the events business to gather, beg and scramble to get classes online.
 We were live 48 hours later.”

 She started being asked for recorded yoga and Pilates classes as well as live streaming, both from Elbowroom customers and frontline medical workers, who all receive free access.
 She also noticed that other teachers were struggling to reach an audience.
 From here, YoFlicks was born.
 “I literally sat at my computer for two weeks and developed a play-on-demand platform for yoga and Pilates classes that focuses on bringing teachers’ classes to their students,” she said.

-For Dr Maggie Andi, who runs Mill Hill Dental Practice in North London, offering remote care via video and phone consultations was all about client reassurance.
+For Dr. Maggie Andi, who runs Mill Hill Dental Practice in North London, offering remote care via video and phone consultations was all about client reassurance.
 “I like to think of our practice as a kind of members’ club.
 I didn’t want to lose the level of intimacy we have built so I wanted to provide an online offering during the Covid-19 pandemic,” she said.

-She might not be able to get out a virtual drill, but Dr Andi can do everything but a physical exam during a video consultation.
+She might not be able to get out a virtual drill, but Dr. Andi can do everything but a physical exam during a video consultation.
 She might even be able to ascertain if a patient needs emergency treatment.
 “We can ask all the questions, update medical history, talk about the history of the problem and how severe it is.
 In some instances, I can look at the problem on screen,” she said.

 Zoom?
 What’s Zoom?